-Drivers in California are required to carry state minimum auto insurance — including property damage and bodily injury liability coverage — each time they get behind the wheel.
-Most insurance companies sell policies that can go into effect the same day if you need coverage fast, although there can sometimes be delays in processing.
+Drivers in California are required to carry minimum liability auto insurance, including property damage and bodily injury liability coverage.
+Most insurance companies sell policies that take effect the same day if you need coverage fast, but processing delays can happen.

 What are California’s insurance requirements?

-- $60,000 of bodily injury liability coverage per accident
+- $60,000 for bodily injury per accident for multiple persons injured.

-This might not be enough coverage to adequately protect yourself and others, so you may want to increase your liability limits, add other types of coverage or both.
-Insurance experts generally recommend purchasing liability limits of at least 100/300/100.
+This may not be enough coverage to adequately protect yourself and others in an accident, so many drivers increase their liability limits.
+Insurance experts generally recommend liability limits of at least 100/300/100.

-How to buy car insurance in California the same day
+How to buy same-day car insurance in California

 1. Gather your personal information

-To streamline and speed up your quote-shopping process, have any relevant documents and information on hand.
+To streamline your quote-shopping process, have any relevant documents and information on hand.
 You may be asked to provide your:

-- How many years you’ve had your current insurance policy (if you have one)
+- How many years you’ve had your current insurance policy.

 2. Choose your coverage levels

-Before you start shopping for a new policy, take some time to research and decide what type of insurance coverage you want (and need).
-You can choose anywhere from state-minimum liability-only coverage — which could leave you under-protected in the event of a serious accident — all the way up to full coverage insurance with all the extras.
+Before you start shopping for a new policy, take some time to research the different types of coverage.
+You can choose any amount from liability-only coverage up to full coverage insurance with additional customizations.

 Coverage | Definition |